Tranzakt/Visual-Laravel/ROADMAP.md

 The challenges for this phase of the project are perceived as follows:

 1. Building a flexible kernel that will (ideally) not be subject to wholesale rewrite at a later stage.
+   The kernel is intended to provide all the plumbing and coordination of a range of plugins, with the plugins themselves providing the specific functionality for their limited scope i.e. registering themselves with the kernel, providing the kernel with details of their options, and generating the PHP code required at compile time.
-   As can be seen from the various roadmaps, we are looking to support a wide range of target environments, and building a kernel that can enable this degree of support may be a challenge.
+   As can be seen from the various roadmaps, we are also looking to support a wide range of target environments, and building a kernel that can enable this degree of support may be a challenge.
-2. Keeping a tight limit on scope and not allowing it to creep or for development to digress into non-essential areas.
+3. Keeping a tight limit on scope and not allowing it to creep or for development to digress into non-essential areas.
+   Similarly keeping a focus on delivering a basic PoC without bells and whistles is seen as essential for this first phase.
-3. Selecting the best core technologies to use, those which provide the greatest functionality whilst also enabling the greatest flexibility.
+4. Selecting the best core technologies to use, those which provide the greatest functionality whilst also enabling the greatest flexibility.
    In particular it is envisaged that a broad set of web / Livewire components will be needed, growing significantly short- to middle- to long-term.